TahiriNadia/KMeansSuperTreeClustering/README.md

 	Please execute the following command line:
 	=> For trees: ./KMTC -tree input_file cluster_validity_index alpha Kmin Kmax

 	=> input_file: the input file for the program
 	=> cluster_validity_index: the cluster validity index used in K-means (1 for Calinski-Harabasz and 2 for Ball-Hall) => alpha: is the penalty parameter for species overlap in phylogenetic trees (must be between 0 and 1) => Kmin: is the minimum number of clusters in K-means.
         	- For CH, Kmin>=2,
         	- For BH, Kmin>=1.
 	=> Kmax: the maximum number of clusters in K-means.
-        - Kmax must be less or equal to N-1 (where N is the number of trees).
+        	- Kmax must be less or equal to N-1 (where N is the number of input trees).

 	Command line execution:
 	./KMTC -tree data/all_trees_woese.txt 1 1 2 10